bronkopopovic/Fliki/README.md

 $ cp .env.example .env
 ```

-- If you don't have an existint Fliki database, create a new one:
+- If you don't have an existing Fliki database, create a new one:
 ```
 $ touch /database/database.sqlite
 ```

-- If you don't have an existing auth secret in your .env create a new one:
+- If you don't have an existing auth secret in your .env ("JWT_SECRET") create a new one:
 ```
 $ php artisan jwt:secret
 ```